 What We Do

 The Institute addresses front-page issues on the ADL agenda.
 Top experts lead in-depth discussions at monthly sessions.
 The year is highlighted by participation at the Shana Amy Glass National Leadership Summit in Washington, DC, to engage in high-level briefings with top government officials and decision makers.
 GLI leaders also take part in advocacy meetings on Capitol Hill.

 Who are GLI Participants?

 Glass Leadership Institute Requirements:

 - Participants must make a tax-deductible contribution of at least $250 to ADL.
-The donation can be made at one time or in installments over a ten-month period.
+The donation can be made at one time or in installments over the course of the year.
 All other expenses, including dinner for each session, program materials, and relevant fees are covered by the program.

 Opportunities for Further Engagement with ADL:

-GLI leaders are encouraged to attend other ADL meetings and events (including regional board meetings).
-These are opportunities to deepen knowledge of how the agency functions.
-They are crucial to the development of ADL leaders, providing participants with an venues to meet ADL senior leadership, and allowing participants to find their niche in the organization.
+GLI leaders are encouraged to attend other ADL meetings and events (regional board meetings, community gatherings etc.).
+These opportunities are crucial to the development of ADL leaders, providing participants with venues to meet ADL and community leaders, network, and allow participants to find their niche in the organization.

-Prior to acceptance to the program, ADL may use application information to conduct a background check.
+Prior to acceptance, ADL may use application information to conduct a background check.